TOILmodular/CONTINUUM/README.md

 #### Features
-- 4 separate oscillator segments
+- Four separate oscillator segments
 - Triangle or squarewave selection
-- 3 different volume modulation options - external, internal (irregular, cyclic via LFO combinations), or touch pads at the front panel
+- Three different volume modulation options - external, internal (irregular, cyclic via LFO combinations), or touch pads at the front panel
-- Simple low-pass filter function for squarewave mode for morphing between square and fin waveform
+- Simple low-pass filter function for squarewave mode for morphing between square and shark fin waveform
 - Volume control for the summed up output signal

 A demo of the module is available in this YouTube video: